Diversity (politics): White House Executive Offices

-Administrations since Franklin Roosevelt's have placed aides and units charged with specific outreach to interests and constituencies in the "West Wing".
+Administrations since Franklin D. Roosevelt's have placed aides and units charged with specific outreach to interests and constituencies in the "West Wing".
 However, specific positions and units devoted to women did not appear in the White House Offices until the late 1960s under John F. Kennedy's administration.
-Kennedy appointed Esther Peterson to be assistant secretary of labor and direct the department’s Women’s Bureau.
-Peterson worked to pass the Equal Pay Act of 1963 and was one of many to urge Kennedy to create the President’s Commission on the Status of Women.
-After Kennedy’s assassination, Johnson named her to an additional post for consumer affairs.
-Johnson’s administration's efforts to boost the representation of women revolved around highlighting consumer issues.
+Kennedy appointed Esther Peterson to be assistant secretary of labor and direct the department's Women's Bureau.
+Peterson worked to pass the Equal Pay Act of 1963 and was one of many to urge Kennedy to create the President's Commission on the Status of Women.
+After Kennedy's assassination, Johnson named her to an additional post for consumer affairs.
+Johnson's administration's efforts to boost the representation of women revolved around highlighting consumer issues.

-President Richard Nixon did not appoint a woman assistant to the President’s Task Force on Women’s Rights and Responsibilities, Nixon appointed Anne Armstrong to the most senior WHO position: counselor to the president with cabinet rank.
+President Richard Nixon did not appoint a woman assistant to the President's Task Force on Women's Rights and Responsibilities, Nixon appointed Anne Armstrong to the most senior WHO position: counselor to the president with cabinet rank.
 However, she was overwhelmed along with her small staff of two people and did not get to focus on representing women.
-Her work didn’t particularly concern women’s rights, however, scholars agree that she was an important step for the White House to have female representation in the offices, she “brought a new perspective to White House deliberations ensuring that names of women were included as candidates for vacant positions”.
+Her work didn't particularly concern women's rights, however, scholars agree that she was an important step for the White House to have female representation in the offices, she “brought a new perspective to White House deliberations ensuring that names of women were included as candidates for vacant positions”.
 Armstrong was one of the first women to have direct access to the president as a White House staffer.

 President Bill Clinton sought to build support among women more generally, especially following the 1990s healthcare debacle and the election of 1994, which the Democratic Party faced substantial losses.
-In 1995, the administration created the White House Office for Women’s Initiatives and Outreach (OWIO).
+In 1995, the administration created the White House Office for Women's Initiatives and Outreach (OWIO).
 This was created to “better serve President Clinton’s constituents”.
 OWIO hosted many events and roundtable discussions and linked with many external organizations.
 The author states that these actions are symbolic representations.
-It was initially successful at connecting with women’s groups and providing their findings to the President.
-However, in 1996, OWIO’s activities substantially declined with the 1996 election and staff changes.
+It was initially successful at connecting with women's groups and providing their findings to the President.
+However, in 1996, OWIO's activities substantially declined with the 1996 election and staff changes.